 Gucci glasses are usually manufactured in one of two places: Italy or Japan.
 If your Gucci glasses list another country, they are probably fake.

-This answer may have left you confused; after all, how can they be made in two different places?
+This answer may have confused you; how can they be made in two different places?
 Let’s get into the nitty-gritty of the origin of Gucci glasses and different ways you can check your pair for authenticity so that you can be entirely sure that your pair of Gucci eyewear is 100% real.

 Where Are Gucci Glasses Made?